Chapter 7. Immutant Messaging

 present.

-The publish function accepts the following options:
+function accepts the following options:

-| Option | Default | Description |
+Option | Default | Description |

-:encoding | :edn | One of :clojure, :edn, :json, or :text |
+:encoding | :edn | One of :clojure , :edn , :fressian , :json , or :text |

-:priority | 4 | An integer (0-9) or one of :low, :normal, :high and :critical which correspond to 0, 4, 7 and 9, respectively |
+:priority | 4 | An integer (0-9) or one of :low , :normal , :high and :critical which correspond to 0, 4, 7 and 9, respectively |

 :ttl | 0 | An integer greater than 0, indicating the number of milliseconds after which the message is discarded if not consumed.
 A 0 indicates that the message should be held indefinitely. |

-:persistent | true | If true, undelivered messages survive restarts. |
+:persistent | true | If true, undelivered messages survive restarts (if the destination is durable). |

-:properties | {} | A hash of arbitrary metadata upon which JMS selector expressions may be constructed to filter received messages |
+:properties | {} | A map of arbitrary metadata upon which JMS selector expressions may be constructed to filter received messages |

 :correlation-id | nil | Used to set the JMSCorrelationID (see setJMSCorrelationID) |